tyu012/lab-polymorphism-2019/README.md

 ## Purpose

-A demonstration of subtype inheritance through creating classes which implement the `TextBlock` interface.
+A demonstration of subtype polymorphism through creating classes which implement the `TextBlock` interface.

 ## Acknowledgements